Comet: Coma

 Although the solid nucleus of comets is generally less than 60 km across, the coma may be thousands or millions of kilometers across, sometimes becoming larger than the Sun.
 For example, about a month after an outburst in October 2007, comet 17P/Holmes briefly had a tenuous dust atmosphere larger than the Sun.
 The Great Comet of 1811 had a coma roughly the diameter of the Sun.
 Even though the coma can become quite large, its size can decrease about the time it crosses the orbit of Mars around 1.5 AU from the Sun.
 At this distance the solar wind becomes strong enough to blow the gas and dust away from the coma, and in doing so enlarging the tail.
 Ion tails have been observed to extend one astronomical unit (150 million km) or more.

 Both the coma and tail are illuminated by the Sun and may become visible when a comet passes through the inner Solar System, the dust reflects sunlight directly while the gases glow from ionisation.
 Most comets are too faint to be visible without the aid of a telescope, but a few each decade become bright enough to be visible to the naked eye.
 Occasionally a comet may experience a huge and sudden outburst of gas and dust, during which the size of the coma greatly increases for a period of time.
 This happened in 2007 to Comet Holmes.

 In 1996, comets were found to emit X-rays.
 This greatly surprised astronomers because X-ray emission is usually associated with very high-temperature bodies.
+Thomas E. Cravens was the first to propose an explanation in early 1997.
 The X-rays are generated by the interaction between comets and the solar wind: when highly charged solar wind ions fly through a cometary atmosphere, they collide with cometary atoms and molecules, "stealing" one or more electrons from the atom in a process called "charge exchange".
 This exchange or transfer of an electron to the solar wind ion is followed by its de-excitation into the ground state of the ion by the emission of X-rays and far ultraviolet photons.